godotengine/godot-docs/tutorials/assets_pipeline/importing_scenes.rst

 Root Type
 ^^^^^^^^^

-By default, the type of the root node in imported scenes is "Spatial", but this can be modified.
+By default, the type of the root node in imported scenes is "Node3D", but this can be modified.

 Root Name
 ^^^^^^^^^